 So what should we do now?

-Help her love the school.
+Help them love the school.

 Encourage your student to attend any admitted student events such as Accepted Student Day or Orientation.
-She will meet other students and begin to make connections as well as learn important information about the school.
+They will meet other students and begin to make connections as well as learn important information about the school.

 Be sure to complete all paperwork and required forms on time.
 Move forward.